COVID-19 Hospitalizations Disproportionately Impacted Black, Hispanic Children

 READ MORE: Increased COVID-19 Testing Skewed Understanding of Respiratory Disease Trends

-“Although a 2022 report demonstrated that disparities in hospitalizations by race and ethnicity also occurred among pediatric populations, few studies have examined these disparities over the course of the pandemic,” continued the authors.1 “This analysis examines observed racial and ethnic disparities and outcomes among children hospitalized with COVID-19 from March 2020 to September 2023.”
+“Although [findings from] a 2022 report demonstrated that disparities in hospitalizations by race and ethnicity also occurred among pediatric populations, few studies have examined these disparities over the course of the pandemic,” continued the authors.1 “This analysis examines observed racial and ethnic disparities and outcomes among children hospitalized with COVID-19 from March 2020 to September 2023.”

-The final analysis included a total of 13,555 COVID-19–related pediatric hospitalizations (median age, 3.3 years; 52.5% boys).
+The final analysis included 13,555 COVID-19–related pediatric hospitalizations (the median age of patients was 3.3 years, and 52.5% of them were boys).

 “Cumulative and weekly hospitalization rates from March 2020 to September 2023 overall indicated that Hispanic and Black children were disproportionately hospitalized compared with their Asian or Pacific Islander and White peers,” they wrote.1 “COVID-19–associated hospitalization rates were consistently highest among Black and Hispanic children aged 17 years or younger and among all age groups.”

-“These disparities were evident early in the pandemic and persisted over multiple years,” the authors continued.
+“These disparities were evident early [on] in the pandemic and persisted over multiple years,” the authors continued.
 “Although hospitalization and ICU admission rates decreased during the period from October 2022 to September 2023 compared with earlier surveillance periods, both were highest among Black and Hispanic children, with rates nearly twice those among Asian or Pacific Islander children.”

 READ MORE: COVID-19 Resource Center